live-clones/gmsh/src/imgui/README.txt

 which keeps its own widgets and still has them; the per-entity window shows the value, the range and the choices, and no more.

+The quick access menu the status bar drops is described once too, in GuiMenus.cpp beside the menu bar.
+It was a fifty-four entry Fl_Menu_Item[] on one side, with the places of the entries whose check mark had to be set written out as `const int gen = 7, geo = 14, msh = 21, pos = 32, end = 54` -- five numbers to count again whenever an entry moved -- and a shorter, differently worded menu on the other.
+What an entry does and what its check mark says are now both asked of quickAccessAction()/quickAccessChecked(), so neither can drift from the other; the macOS touch bar reaches the same entries by the same names.
+FLTK builds a popup out of the description (fltkMenuPopup) as it builds its bar out of Menu::bar(), and one thing had to be said for that: the entry a popup opens under before the user has picked one (Menu::Item::preferred), which is how the window this reproduces opens under "Toggle mesh display".

+The three little windows that ask for one thing -- one option, the shape of an arrow, and a command with the ones given before it -- are described in GuiPrompts.cpp.
+They were modal windows the FLTK interface pumped its own event loop in, which is exactly why the Dear ImGui interface had none of them: the arrow editor was a TODO, and the watch pattern and the remote command were plain text prompts with no memory.
+They are ordinary dialogs here, not modal
+ones: the value applies as it is given, so there is nothing to wait for.
+The history of commands moved out of Fl_Preferences, which is FLTK's, into a file beside the session file, which both interfaces can read.

+What is left of src/fltk/extraDialogs.cpp is the two text windows the ONELAB range widgets of the FLTK module tree open, which is FLTK's own and has nobody to share them with.
+The CGNS import dialog went with the rest: nothing had called it for some time.

+The arrow editor is three value inputs where the window it reproduces has three sliders, as every bounded option of the option window is a value input here.

 FLTK reads "&" in a label as the mark of a keyboard shortcut in menus, buttons and inputs -- and only there.
 A label that is text has to double it for those, and must not for a box, a group, a tab or a line of a tree, which draw what they